 • tin tiles to shed water off the roof.

-Clever touches
+Clever shelving

 I only had three full floor boards, but in the gap at the back, I placed an old camper sink and a bin containing supplies.
 Both objects drain, so should any water manage to get in, it won’t be standing for very long.